aws-amplify/docs/ios/auth-facebook-setup.md

 **To get a Facebook app ID**

-1. In the [Facebook Developers portal] (https://developers.facebook.com/), sign in with your Facebook credentials.
+1. In the [Facebook Developers portal](https://developers.facebook.com/), sign in with your Facebook credentials.

 2. From `Create App`, choose `Add a New App` (note: this menu label will be